juice-shop/juice-shop/README.md

 ### Amazon EC2 Instance

+> Technically Amazon could view hacking activity on their EC2 instances as an attack on their AWS infrastructure!
+I highly disrecommend aggressive scanning or automated brute force attacks!
+You have been warned!

 1. Setup an _Amazon Linux AMI_ instance
 2. Copy the script below into _User Data_:
 3. Use a _Security Group_ that opens port 80